jsteffensen/learning-python/README.md

 `C:\Users\myusername>pip install tensorflow`

-you can then use it like:
+you can then use it in your code like:

 ```
 import tensorflow as tf